7 Author Shoutouts – Authors We Love To Recommend

 Iris Murdoch

-Iris Murdoch was born in Dublin, Ireland.
-She authored 26 novels, along with books on philosophy, plays, poetry collections, and short stories.
-Known for her intricate structures and multi-dimensional characters, Murdoch frequently explored intricate and evolving moral predicaments (also evident in her philosophical works).
+An Author Shoutout to Iris Murdoch who was born in Dublin, Ireland.
+She authored 26 novels (yes, 26!), along with books on philosophy, plays, poetry collections, and short stories.
+Known for her intricate structuring and multi-dimensional characters, Murdoch frequently explored complex and evolving moral predicaments (also evident in her philosophical works).
 Her notable achievements include winning the Booker prize in 1978 for The Sea, the Sea, being appointed a Dame Commander of the Order of the British Empire in 1987, and receiving the Golden PEN Award in 1997 for a Lifetime’s Distinguished Service to Literature.

 She was diagnosed with Alzheimer’s disease in 1997 and died in 1999 at age 79.